10 Tips To Pick A Middle Name For Your Baby

 8. Try unisex names

 Unisex names are rising in popularity with many parents opting for these gender-neutral choices.
-If the first name is traditionally masculine or feminine, you can try a unisex middle name.
+If the first name is traditionally masculine or a feminine and girly name, you can try a unisex middle name.
 For instance, if your baby is named Daisy, you can try middle names such as Angel or Beverly.

 9. Avoid trends